Anders-H/BroncoSettingsParser/README.md

 I am value
 <<<End:Setting>>>

-And this is a remark, even without /* and /*.
+And this is a remark, even without /* and */.
 ```

+Remarks on the same line as an opening och closing row, must be surrounded by `/*` and `*/`.

 ## Limitations